 Occasionally, you might enter into a partial settlement of your claim.
 For example, you might close out your right to all disability and wage loss benefits, but keep your right to receive future medical treatment through workers' comp.
 However, partial settlements are relatively rare.

-Settlements are often paid out in a lump sum.
-However, in some cases, a settlement will be paid in installments over time (this is sometimes called a “structured settlement”).
+Settlements are often paid out in a lump sum, but in some cases, a settlement will be paid in installments over time (this is sometimes called a "structured settlement").

-However, several other factors can affect the value of your claim.
-Most workers won’t be able to accurately assess a fair settlement value without the help of an experienced Ohio workers’ compensation lawyer.
+Several other factors can affect the value of your claim, and most workers won't be able to accurately assess a fair settlement value without the help of an experienced Ohio workers' compensation lawyer.
 Without a lawyer, you might significantly undervalue your claim.

 Certain items will be deducted from your settlement check.
 Depending on the nature of your claim, these costs may include:

 To learn more about these deductions, read our article discussing how much of your settlement you will get to keep.

 In Ohio, you can settle your workers' comp claim at any time.
 However, many workers wait to settle their claims until they reach maximum medical improvement (MMI).
 You are at MMI when your doctor believes your condition is stable and will no longer improve with treatment.

 Settling before MMI is very risky.
 After a settlement, you typically are responsible for the cost of all your future medical treatment.
 If your recovery takes longer than expected—or you need additional treatment—your settlement funds probably won't cover it.

 In Ohio, the state must approve all workers' comp settlements.
 However, the process of finalizing a settlement varies, depending on whether your employer is insured through the BWC or is self-insured.